 The best VPN providers have OpenVPN setup tutorials which not only mention configuration files, but also show you how to use them.
-Good examples include ExpressVPN, IPVanish, IVPN, NordVPN, Private Internet Access and VyprVPN.
+Good examples include ExpressVPN, IPVanish, IVPN, NordVPN and VyprVPN.

 Others may not have any setup guides, but still provide the files for those who need to use them.
 Search the Support pages for references to OpenVPN or OVPN files.